moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 2 Change the Target Pose
 ^^^^^^^^^^^^^^^^^^^^^^^^

-First update the target pose with this one change to make the robot plan to a different location.
+First, update the target pose with the following change to make the robot plan to a different location:

 .. code-block:: C++